Inquiries for ordination

 Inquirers who expect to complete the academic requirements for ordination in the next two years may be invited to make formal application for Postulancy.
 The application period gives the Diocese its main opportunity to discern and affirm priestly vocation, so the screening involved at this stage is extensive.

-When a parish becomes vacant, the area bishop, regional dean and churchwardens review its needs and expectations.
+When a parish becomes vacant, the bishop, regional dean and churchwardens review its needs and expectations.
 The College of Bishops draws up a preliminary list of suitable candidates and advertises the vacancy on the diocesan website.

-If you’d like to be considered for a vacancy, contact your area bishop.
+If you’d like to be considered for a vacancy, contact your bishop.
 To help discern your call to ministry, you can consult the list and explanation of core values for parish ministry.

 Clergy application resource

-This step-by-step application resource will help you understand the recruitment process and give you a better idea of when you’re likely to hear from the area bishop and what to expect next.
+This step-by-step application resource will help you understand the recruitment process and give you a better idea of when you’re likely to hear from the bishop and what to expect next.
 It includes information on:

 - the appointment process